WDI-SEA/notes/16-react/react-router/lab-router.md

 ## You Do: Implement Router

-Let's create the scaffolding for a restaurant website.
+Let's create the scaffolding for a restaurant website called `restaurant_router`.

 Your site needs to have five pages: